faker-js/faker/CONTRIBUTING.md

 This rule ensures a minimal grammatically correctness in the comments and ensures that all comments look the same.

-> Different decorators have to be separated by an empty line.
+> Different tags have to be separated by an empty line.

 <table>
 <tr>